Noise shaping: In digital audio

 Noise shaping in audio is most commonly applied as a bit-reduction scheme.
 The most basic form of dither is flat, white noise.
 The ear, however, is less sensitive to certain frequencies than others at low levels (see Equal-loudness contour).
 By using noise shaping the quantization error can be effectively spread around so that more of it is focused on frequencies that can't be heard as well and less of it is focused on frequencies that can.
 The result is that where the ear is most critical the quantization error can be reduced greatly and where the ears are less sensitive the noise is much greater.
 This can give a perceived noise reduction of 4 bits compared to straight dither.
-While 16-bit audio is typically thought to have 96 dB of dynamic range (see quantization distortion calculations), it can actually be increased to 120 dB using noise-shaped dither.
+So although 16-bit samples only have 96 dB of dynamic range across the entire spectrum (see quantization distortion calculations), noise-shaped dithering can however increase the perceived audio dynamic range to 120 dB.

 Noise shaping and 1-bit converters

-Since around 1989, 1 bit delta-sigma modulators have been used in analog-to-digital converters.
+Since around 1989, 1-bit delta-sigma modulators have been used in analog-to-digital converters.
 This involves sampling the audio at a very high rate (2.8224 million samples per second, for example) but only using a single bit.
 Because only 1 bit is used, this converter only has 6.02 dB of dynamic range.
 The noise floor, however, is spread throughout the entire non-aliased frequency range below the Nyquist frequency of 1.4112 MHz.
 Noise shaping is used to lower the noise present in the audible range (20 Hz to 20 kHz) and increase the noise above the audible range.
 This results in a broadband dynamic range of only 7.78 dB, but it is not consistent among frequency bands, and in the lowest frequencies (the audible range) the dynamic range is much greater — over 100 dB.
 Noise shaping is inherently built into the delta-sigma modulators.